-To earn my five-level certification, Communtiv College of the Air Force degree, athletic trainers licenses and a Bachelor of
+To earn my five-level certification, Community College of the Air Force degree, athletic trainers licenses and a Bachelor of Outdoor adventures, gvm, Society for the Prevention of Cruelty to Animals volunteer.

-Science in athletic administration

-What are your hobbies?

-Outdoor adventures, gvm.
-Society for the Prevention of Cruelty to Animals volunteer.
 What is your greatest achievement?
 Graduating Basic Military Training and tech school.